AITGmbH/AIT.VotingExtension/Source/Extension.Voting/Markdown/VotingExtension_Description.md

   - Support for fixed voting period: start and end date for a voting can be configured
   - Summary of finished voting on admin page with possibility to copy to HTML
   - Icon in vertical navigation
+  - Moved apply to backlog option to report page for terminated votings
   - Bugfixes
     - Solves problem that terms of use can not be confirmed
     - "Assigned to" is displayed correctly